csb324/eleventy-obsidian-ninareth/notes/Locations/Jalantar/Necromantic Underground Chapel.md

 *Left* (long raven hair and pale, bathed in a line of black light, looking up and clearly ascending.
 Below her are tips of fingers) -- the Raven Queen, the last mortal to ascend to godhood.
 One of the gods of death, a figure of heavy folklore and myth

 *Middle* (skeletal figure in right profile with sunken face, fluttery jet black robes with a staff in it’s right hand, looking up) some sort of powerful undead creature, infer also ascended.
-We’ve heard of a lich, seems to ring that bell
+We’ve heard of a lich, seems to ring that bell. [[Magister]] tells us it's of Vecna.

 *Right* pointed ear figure elven, lowered than the other figures but still elevated.
 Above a swirling mass of purples that seem to project the figure upwards, with a pronounced ring